Darren Banks: Career summary

 Banks began his collegiate career in 1986 with the Brock Badgers having previously played for the Leamington Flyers.
 Banks played for the Badgers for three seasons, with his most productive season coming in his final year, registering 33 points in 26 games, along with 88 PIM.
 During his time at Brock University, he majored in sociology.

-Upon leaving university, Banks turned professional and signed with the Knoxville Cherokees of the ECHL for the 1989–90.
-In his first season as a pro, Banks would have his most productive season, registering 47 points in 52 games, whilst also accruing 258 minutes in the penalty box.
-His success in Tennessee would catch the attention of the NHL's Calgary Flames, who signed him to a contract at the end of the ECHL season.
-The Flames immediately sent him to their IHL affiliate team, the Salt Lake Golden Eagles, for whom he played 6 games.
-During the season, Banks also played 2 games for the Fort Wayne Komets, also of the IHL.
+Upon leaving university, Banks turned professional and signed with the Knoxville Cherokees of the ECHL for the 1989–90 season.
+In his first season as a pro, Banks had his most productive season, registering 47 points in 52 games, whilst also accumulating 258 minutes in the penalty box.
+His success in Tennessee caught the attention of the NHL's Calgary Flames, who signed him to a contract at the end of the ECHL season.
+The Flames immediately sent him to their IHL affiliate team, the Salt Lake Golden Eagles, for whom he played six games.
+During the season, Banks also played two games for the Fort Wayne Komets, also of the IHL.